 How is the provision of human services different in rural areas?

 In many rural communities, residents must travel far from home to access support programs.
-Local agencies and community-based organizations may find that in order to get the word out, they may have to invest significant time and effort on outreach.
+Local agencies and community-based organizations may find that in order to get the word out, they will need to invest significant time and effort on outreach.

-Many rural residents may hesitate to seek assistance because of a strong tradition of handling personal problems themselves.
+Rural residents may hesitate to seek assistance because of a strong tradition of handling personal problems themselves.
 However, integrating human services with the healthcare system could be easier in rural communities due to the importance and strength of relationships built among a small group of local stakeholders and service providers.
 In small, rural communities, one provider may, by necessity, provide several services and therefore have a fuller understanding of an individual's needs, problems and solutions that can be coordinated to meet those needs.
 Rethinking Rural Human Service Delivery in Challenging Times: The Case for Service Integration describes this uniqueness of rural places:

 The creativity and resilience of rural people, and the informal networks so prevalent in rural areas would further complement and enhance an integrated services approach… A rural service integration system would allow the flexibility to combine processes that take advantage of these creative local networks, while addressing the unique needs of a changing rural demographic, particularly with the expanded growth of immigrant and aging populations.

 What are benefits to the rural healthcare system of helping address the social determinants of health through the provision of human services?